 Samantha Zurcher is an associate in the Energy, Land Use & Environmental Practice Group in the firm’s San Francisco office.

 Areas of Practice

-Samantha focuses her practice on energy law, particularly with assisting renewable electric generators in transactional and interconnection matters, regulatory compliance, net energy metering, and matters before the California Public Utilities Commission.
+Samantha focuses her practice on energy law, particularly with assisting renewable electric generators and storage providers in transactional and interconnection matters, regulatory compliance, and matters before the California Public Utilities Commission and California Supreme Court.

 Prior to joining Sheppard Mullin, Samantha was an energy attorney at a multinational law firm, where she represented independent generators, multi-jurisdictional utilities, and electric service providers in matters before the California Public Utilities Commission and the California Energy Commission.
 Samantha has experience preparing non-consolidation opinions to manage wildfire liability and other regulatory matters, as well as advising clients on matters involving interconnection and the wholesale market before the California Independent System Operator and the Federal Energy Regulatory Commission.
 Samantha’s pro-bono experience focused on asylum matters before the Ninth Circuit.